 Picture this: You’re a striker.
 You see Tonali pick up the ball.
 You run.
 A missile-guided trivela fired out of Sandro’s golden right boot weaves between the centre-halves, dances teasingly over the helpless head of the full-back before finding your feet.
 Goal.

-This is essentially the story for Brescia forward and Serie B top goal scorer Alfredo Donnarumma (19 goals in 18 games) and Leonardo Morosini.
+This is essentially the story for Brescia forward and Serie B top goal scorer Alfredo Donnarumma (19 goals in 18 games) and creative talent Leonardo Morosini.
 When such a revered talent like Sandro Tonali is perched in the heart of midfield, Brescia are unstoppable.

 “Gracilino” the Milan coaches had said.
 “Too tiny”.
 You’d have thought that coaches would have learnt by now to stop dismissing a player based upon physical size.
 I suppose Jamie Vardy was too ‘gracilino’ for Sheffield Wednesday, yet he won a Premier League title.
 Lionel Messi still is ‘gracilino’ and look at him.
 Lucas Torreira is as ‘gracilino’ as they come and he shut out Cristiano Ronaldo on the world stage.
 I could go on…